How to Watch Charlotte Knights at Worcester Red Sox

 TV: NESN Plus

-Live stream Charlotte Knights at Worcester Red Sox on fuboTV: Start with a 7-day free trial!
+Live stream Charlotte Knights at Worcester Red Sox on fuboTV: Start your free trial today!

 Fitzgerald hit his team-leading 12th homer of the season on Sunday.
 Worcester then added a pair of runs in the eighth to extend the lead to 5-1 with just an inning left on the day.
 Despite a ninth-inning push from Toledo, the WooSox held on for the Father's Day victory.